+- 1. Reminder

+- 2. Caution

+- 3. Last chance

-- 2. Caution - 4.
-Time out
+- 4. Time out

+- 5. Repair

-If you break the golden rules repeatedly, your teacher will speak to your parents or carers
+If you break the golden rules repeatedly, your teacher will speak to your parents or carers.

 If your behaviour does not improve, you will discuss this with Mrs Wilding or Mr Gawne.